 Even so, technological innovations can also prove to be extremely helpful for vehicle manufacturers in the course of their honeymoon period on assuming liability for autonomous-vehicle system recalls.
 Improvements in recall compliance rates are bound to improve with constantly-updated connectivity mechanisms that provide real-time data for component performance, making it easier for vehicle manufacturers to identify problems and narrow down the amount of vehicles for recall.

 SRR, in concluding its analysis, raised some key updates on recall compliance.
 As stated, vehicle manufacturers must fashion their recall notices properly in order to encourage vehicle owners to bring their recall-designated vehicles for inspection and repairs; being apologetic for the inconvenience caused should be the top consideration.
 Moreover, vehicle manufacturers should communicate recalls effectively; of the 80% recall compliance rates in the US in 2015, compliance for cars but improve, but the reverse is true for pickups, crossover vehicles, and minivans.
 Furthermore, new ways to urge compliance among vehicle owners are underway, but specifics on those would have to be threshed out.
-This is all in effort to not increase vehicle recalls.
+This is all in an effort to not increase vehicle recalls.